avichai321/gradle-hello-world/README.md

 # Important information
     1. The gradle Wrapper here use gradle:7.4.2
     2. Gradle.properties file held the version of the jar was created in the last build
-    3. I use 2.1.0 version style in this branch
+    3. I use 2.1.0 version style in this branch project